 We followed Tommy right from the beginning of his life when he was being manufactured over at our Long Sault facility, right through his long-haul flight from Canada (face mask included!), and all the way to Malvern HQ.

-Over several weeks, Tommy will be travelling all over the UK with his friends for day trials on different flow applications.
-Each one of our family of flow meters offer different technologies and results depending on the application.
+Over several weeks, Tommy will be traveling all over the UK with his friends for day trials on different flow applications.
+Each one of our family of flow meters offers different technologies and results depending on the application.

 Tommy’s first visit was to an application where the customer wanted to measure cooling water, the water was approximately 35-40 degrees and in plastic pipes.
 The water contained traces of SO2 and the customer needed to know how much water was flowing through the pipes, as currently, they have no real way of knowing this information.
 Plus… It’s always handy to have an instrument that can alarm when the flow gets too low, potentially preventing a mass of problems.

 In charge of this visit, making sure that Tommy and his friends didn’t cause too much mischief was Marc Richards, Test and Technical Support Engineer based out of Malvern HQ.
 First on the case was Fred the FlowPulse, accompanied by his brother, Harry the HandHeld controller to see if they could correctly measure the flow of this particular application.
 Unfortunately, despite some changes in parameters to try and help the duo, they were unsuccessful in retrieving any flow information.